cekrem/dostuff/readme.md

 $ yarn global add domorestuff
 ```

-You can also simply `npx dms` (or `npx domorestuff`) if you prefer.
+You can also simply `npx domorestuff`.

 ## CLI

 ```
 # the arguments are optional, you can also do stuff _after_ starting domorestuff
-$ dms "echo this is my first command" "echo this is my second command"
+$ domorestuff "echo this is my first command" "echo this is my second command"
 ```